plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 - In the second part, we will briefly summarise results from the last 20 years around yield on chromosome 7A.
 We will use Pretzel to integrate a range of QTL studies and ultimately identify the WAPO1 gene.

 - Finally, we will combine the first two parts to:
-    * Reproduce results reported in *Kuzay et al. 2019* and *Voss-Fels et al. 2019* relating to haplotypes carried by the 10+ Wheat Genomes in the WAPO1 region of chromosome 7A
+    * Reproduce results reported in *Kuzay et al. 2019* and *Voss-Fels et al. 2019* relating to haplotypes carried by the 10+ Wheat Genomes in the WAPO1 region of chromosome 7A;
-    * Extend these results to classify wheat PGR accessions in the AGG
+    * Extend these results to classify wheat PGR accessions in the AGG;
-    * Identify wheat PGR accessions in the AGG carrying rare haplotypes in the WAPO1 region
+    * Identify wheat PGR accessions in the AGG carrying rare haplotypes in the WAPO1 region.

+Details for all publications cited are listed in the [references](#references).

 ## Login